endless-sky/endless-sky-wiki/wiki/CreatingOutfits.md

   * `"hyperdrive sound"`: The same as `"jump sound"`, but for hyperdrives.
 Also has a `"hyperdrive in sound"` and `"hyperdrive out sound"` for other ships jumping into or out of the current system.

-  * `"silent jumps"`: Prevents hyperdrive/jump sounds from being played when present on non-player owned ships, even the default sounds that are played when no other sound is defined. **(v.
+  * `"silent jumps"`: Prevents hyperdrive/jump sounds from being played, even the default sounds that are played when no other sound is defined. **(v.
 0.10.10)**

 * `description`: a paragraph of text to show in the outfitter.
 To define multiple paragraphs, you can add more than one "description" line.